Now in main content

 First-Generation & Limited Income Student Initiatives

-As part of the Office of Undergraduate Education’s Academic Success and Advising unit, First-Generation & Limited Income Student Initiatives collaborates with diverse campus and community partners to provide support through co-curricular programming for first-generation students.
-The department was created to build community, strengthen well-being, develop leadership, cultivate academic success, and foster retention and graduation among Georgia Tech’s first-generation and limited income students.
-In addition, First-Generation & Limited Income Student Initiatives works to:
+First-Generation Student Initiatives collaborates with campus and community partners to provide support through co-curricular programming for first-generation students.
+First-Generation Student Initiatives was created to build community, strengthen well-being, develop leadership, cultivate academic success, and foster retention and graduation among Georgia Tech’s first-generation students.
+First-Generation Student Initiatives works to raise awareness of the needs and experiences of first-generation students and connect them with their peers, faculty, and staff with the goal of building community.

 What is a First-Generation Student?